 Other Medications Used to Treat Amphetamine Withdrawal

 Several other medications may be used in the treatment of amphetamine withdrawal when necessary such as:

 - Anticraving agents, such as Amantadine, for serious drug cravings

 - Disulfram, an aversion medication often used to treat alcoholism

 Do You Want to Learn More about the Treatment Options for Amphetamine Withdrawal?

-Call 800-768-8728.
+Call 800-768-8728(Who Answers?).
 We can answer any questions you may have about amphetamine dependence and its treatment as well as help you find a detox or rehab facility where you can begin your recovery process.